srfn8kd/ntopng-elephantflowblock/README.md

 # ntopng-elephantflowblock
-Block elephant flows in Arista switches
+Block elephant flows detected by NTOPNG in Arista switches

 This is just a couple of simple scripts to manage the automatic blocking and unblocking of elephant flows detected on your network via NTOPNG